WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 # Log

+## 2024 10 12

+I'm at the edit menu.
+It all works up till you select an item from the edit menu.
+Then it crashes.
+I think it's because I haven't prepped it to handle anything beyond asking it to choose something.
+It handles non numbers with eloquence.
+After you select a number from the list, it crashes... probably need to give it a better output.

+---

 ## 2024 09 10

 So, this is how the CLI menu works.
 The Menu class holds the common functionality for all menus.
 It manages a list of 'MenuOption' objects.
 The 'display' method shows the menu and handles user input.
 The 'getValidatedNumber' meth ensures that the user input is a valid integer.
 The 'handleUserChoice' meth is abstract and must be implemented by subclasses.